blockchainsllc/in3-docs/docs/api-c.md

 in3_ret_t eth_handle_intern(in3_ctx_t *ctx, in3_response_t **response);
 ```

-this is called before a request is send
+This is called before a request is sent.

 arguments:
 ```eval_rst